 New York, NY 10003

-Generally, patients will be encouraged to first apply for applicable insurance programs, such as Workers Compensation and no-fault insurance, and those special programs listed below before being considered for Charity Care.
+Generally, patients will first apply for applicable insurance programs, before being considered for Charity Care.

 - Medicaid: for certain individuals with low incomes and resources.

 - Child Health Plus: for children under the age of 19, who are not eligible for Medicaid, regardless of immigration status.